 - Cuts to the Office of Federal Student Aid (OFSA).
 The OFSA’s staffing has been halved through a combination of 400 layoffs and 200 buyouts and early retirements.
 OFSA handles complaints about student loans and ensures schools are following rules to protect students.
 More than 600,000 Kentuckians owe a total of $20.3 billion in student loans.

-- Entire staff for the Institute of Museum and Library Services (IMLS) put on administrative leave.
-The IMLS administers $160 million in grants annually to museums and many of the 125,000 libraries nationwide, including $4.3 million in Kentucky in 2024.
-All 75 staff have been placed on administrative leave, and if the agency is ultimately dismantled, poor and rural communities will be harmed the most.
+- Cuts to Museum and Library Services (IMLS).
+In March, Trump signed an executive order to eliminate the Institute of Museum and Library Services (IMLS).
+The Institute administers $160 million in grants annually to museums and many of the 125,000 libraries nationwide, including $4.3 million to Kentucky in 2024.
+If IMLS is ultimately dismantled, poor and rural communities will be harmed the most, and the security of the more than 2,200 Kentucky public library employees will be jeopardized.

-- Nearly half of Americorps grant funding eliminated.
-These $400 million in national cuts eliminate approximately 41% of grant funding from Americorps, which creates service employment at nonprofits and agencies across the country, including 700 sites and 5,200 members and volunteers in Kentucky in 2024.
-These jobs provide homeless services, support education, promote public health and the arts, and the cuts harm programs like those at Kentucky’s Hindman Settlement School that serve nearly 1,000 kids with learning differences from 25 schools located in five counties, fund a dyslexia summer school, support 47 tutor positions, and more.
+- Nearly half of AmeriCorps grant funding threatened with elimination.
+These $400 million in national cuts would eliminate approximately 41% of grant funding from AmeriCorps, which creates service employment at nonprofits and agencies across the country, including 700 sites and 5,200 members and volunteers in Kentucky in 2024.
+These jobs provide services to the unhoused, support education and promote public health and the arts.
+These cuts would harm programs like those at Kentucky’s Hindman Settlement School.
+In April, Gov. Beshear joined in filing a multistate lawsuit against the administration for this action and in June secured an injunction to stop the termination of nearly $400 million in AmeriCorps funding.
+On August 29th, the Trump administration agreed to release the remaining $208,487 that is due to Serve Kentucky.

 Energy and Environment